linuxserver/docker-ffmpeg/README.md

   /config/output.mkv
 ```

+### Vulkan support

+Preliminary Vulkan support has been added to x86_64, which can be enabled by setting the environment variable `VULKAN_SUPPORT=true`.
+When enabled, the container will download and install the Vulkan loader and dependencies from the Ubuntu repo prior to running FFmpeg on container start.

+Some Vulkan extensions may not yet be available due to installing an older version of MESA and Vulkan loader from the Ubuntu repository.

 ## Building locally

 If you want to make local modifications to these images for development purposes or just to customize the logic: